-Learning how to paddle a solo whitewater canoe will change your paddling style and competence forever.
-Catch eddies you never even saw before, surf waves with ease, and be the master of your own fate as you glide across river currents.
+Learning how to paddle a solo whitewater canoe will change your paddling style and competence forever – even in a tandem canoe.
+Catch eddies you would have never even seen before, surf waves with ease, and be the master of your own fate as you glide across river currents.

-So you know the basics of tandem river canoeing and know your way around an easy river.
+So you are comfortable with tandem river canoeing and know your way around a river.
 Let us help you discover the joy and maneuverability of a solo canoe.
 We’ll help you uncover a whole new river – features and eddies that you had previously overlooked are now accessible to the nimble solo boater.
-Adapt paddle strokes for solo paddling, get comfortable with the higher level of agility, and discover the game-changing 2×4 method of paddling a solo canoe.
+Adapt paddle strokes for solo paddling, get comfortable with a higher level of agility, and discover the game-changing 2×4 method of paddling a solo canoe.

 By the end of this course you will: